 Other districts in the Capital Region Virtual AP Consortium include: Cobleskill-Richmondville Central School District, Cohoes City School District, Duanesburg Central School District, Schoharie Central School District, Sharon Springs Central School District and Watervliet City School District.
 Capital Region BOCES’ Northeastern Regional Information Center and Educational Support Services staff are serving as leads for the program.

 The grant has funded the development of four blended virtual Advanced Placement (AP) courses, which are delivered to students in all the districts through a mix of online and face-to-face teaching.
-The program is also increaseing the number of low-income students taking AP classes, which could result in those students earning college credit in high school.
+The program is also increasing the number of low-income students taking AP classes, which could result in those students earning college credit in high school.

 The grant was one of only 17 awarded state-wide and one of only nine consortiums across the state to receive funding.